 Respond to the topic below in an argumentative essay of 800-1200 words (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).
 Raise a central question at the end of your introduction that the rest of the paper strives to answer in the persuasive format.

 For details of the physical formatting of your paper on papermargins, headers, titles, etc.see the simple stuff page.
 For guidelines on quotation and documentation, see the quotations page.
-Both options require quotations from the readings, so a works cited page is necessary.
+The topic requires quotations from the readings, so a works cited page is necessary.

 I encourage you to seek my help with your paper outside of class.
 I cannot respond to whole drafts through email, but I will be glad to go over your paper from start to finish with you in person before you submit it for grading.
 If my office hours don't mesh with your schedule, let me know and we'll make arrangements for other times.

 Paper proposals: before you begin writing the essay, construct a topic sentence outline: begin the outline with the literal question your paper addresses, then give full topic sentences that answer the question directly for each primary point in your paper (i.e. for each body paragraph), just as they will appear in the essay itself, and conclude the outline with the paper's overall thesis, answering the central question directly and combining your essential points from the various topic sentences.
-We will talk more about topic sentence outlines in class.
-Your paper proposal should resemble the topic sentence outlines we constructed in Writing Exercise 3.
 See the sample topic sentence outlines on my writing tips page and on the paper proposal assignment page.

-Construct an argument debating the issue of whether A Raisin in the Sun is more concerned with racial issues or universal issues, issues that apply to people of all races.
-The idea here is to argue that Hansberry's play is more about one set of issues or the other, so draw the lines of argument clearly and precisely, with emphasis on the word "more."
+Construct an argument on whether A Raisin in the Sun is more concerned with racial issues or universal issues, issues that apply to people of all races.
+The idea is to argue that Hansberry's play is more about one set of issues or the other, so draw the lines of argument clearly and precisely, with emphasis on the word "more" in your central question.
 Quote the play four or more times in illustrating your assertionsat least two of the quotes should support the opposing viewpoint, and of course you should use quotes to back up your own major points on your side of the argument.
-Also include at least one quotation from the pertinent selections included in our text before and after the play (pp. 1446-56 and 1520-43).

 Make every topic sentence answer the central question directly.